 The annual Burbank Town Center tree-lighting evening on the mall’s dining terrace — the holiday tree sparks to life, costumed characters greet families, hot festive beverages and ornament-decorating stations spread across the terrace, and the indoor mall transforms into a winter wonderland with photo ops throughout.
 Free, family-friendly, indoor-friendly weather backup.

 The annual Burbank Town Center Tree Lighting opens the holiday season at the dining terrace of Burbank Town Center, the downtown Burbank indoor regional mall at 201 East Magnolia Boulevard.
-The free 6 PM to 8 PM evening turns the terrace and the connecting mall corridors into a holiday celebration.
+The free evening turns the terrace and the connecting mall corridors into a holiday celebration.

 Themed costumed characters circulate, Santa arrives to light the holiday tree at the ceremony moment, hot festive beverages flow at the terrace bar, and ornament-decorating stations invite kids to create a keepsake to hang on the mall’s community tree.
 The indoor mall is decked top to bottom — photo ops along the three-level enclosed center, festive music in the corridors, and the mall’s dome glittering above center court.